kinker5/kinker5/README.md

 </div>

-### <div align="center">I am Jonathan, a senior JavaScript (React/Node) web developer with professional skills and 10 years of experience in software development companies.�‍�</div>
+### <div align="center">I am Keegan, a senior JavaScript (React/Node) web developer with professional skills and 10 years of experience in software development companies.�‍�</div>

 - � I am familiar with new technologies such as blockchain and machine learning, and gained very valuable experience in software development and business logic.